mit-ga3/mit-ga3.github.io/ga3-meeting-food.md

 # GA^3 Meeting Food Reimbursement

 * $20 max.
-If your receipt is for more than $20 (before tax), you may request max reimbursement.
+If your receipt is for more than $18 (before tax), you may request max reimbursement.
 * All purchases must be made **before** the meeting/event ends.
+* RFPs are due EOD the Sunday after the meeting to be processed.

 <details>
 <summary>Your completed RFP should look something like this.</summary>